kmaid/hapi-demo/README.md

 ```

 ## API Documentation
-Automatically generated documentation is avalible on /docs
+Automatically generated documentation is available on /docs